 In this case, each incoming token will also appear as a separate token on the output pin.

 Merge workflow parameters from all collected data:

-This option is disabled when you did not select Group all collected data.
+This option is deselected by default (and disabled when you did not select Group all collected data).
 Any incoming workflow parameters then remain attached to their specific file set.